-If your enterprise or project meets our investment criteria, now’s the time to dig a bit further to see if we’re well matched.
+If your enterprise or project is commercial-ready and meets our investment criteria, let’s dig in further to see if we’re well matched.

 Types of Financing